Cannymax/shortenurl/README.md

-# shortenurl
+# Shorten url

-Django-based shorten url service.
+A Django-based shorten url service.

-# how to use
+# How to use
 1. checkout
 2. ./manage.py makemigrations
 3. ./manage.py migrate